 If your parents are planning to live at home, it is a good idea to identify available community services that provide assistance, such as Meals on Wheels, and Senior Services Centers.
 You may also want to consider home modifications, such as bathroom rails and entry ramps, to assure as safe an environment as possible.

 If you are a primary caregiver, you need to remember to take care of yourself.
 Respite care provides short-term relief for primary caregivers, giving you the opportunity to take a much-needed vacation.
 This is also a wonderful opportunity for you to introduce your Mom and Dad to a new quality of life – one where they can meet new friends, enjoy delicious meals in a restaurant atmosphere, and have a wide variety of fun and exciting options for activities and entertainment.

 Above All -Treat Mom and Dad With Honesty and Respect

 This can be a very difficult time for mom and dad.
 It is often a time of loss.
 Good friends and relatives may be gone.
 Their health may be waning, and the perception that they are losing their independence as well may be too much to bear.
 Remind them that old age can be a rewarding time, and reassure them that you will be there for them as they age.

 At Inspired Living and Superior Residences, we provide an exceptional and welcoming new home for Moms and Dads.
 Our communities offer a continuum of care, so you don’t have to worry about making a move later on if additional care is needed.
 We are here to help you navigate this process and offer the expertise that will give you peace of mind.
-To find out more, find an Inspired community nearby at www.inspiredliving.care.
+To receive more information or schedule an appointment for a tour, contact a community near you.